-lap sequences have a number of distinguishing domains.
+IAP sequences have a number of distinguishing domains.
 These include baculovirus IAP repeat (BIR) domains of about 70 amino acids.
 BIR domains are often present in multiple copies with two copies present in many baculovirus IAPs and up to three copies in some cellular IAPs.
 A zinc (RING) finger domain is also often present near the C-terminus of the protein.
 Such domains are often involved in protein-protein interactions.
 It has been found that the BIR domains of cellular IAPs block selected caspases.
-For example, in human X-linked iap (XIAP), the BIR2 domain binds to and inhibits caspase 3 and 7, whereas BIR3 inhibits caspase-9 (reviewed in (27)).
-Other IAPs have ubiquitin ligase activity associated with their RING domain and thereby target caspases for ubiquitination and subsequent degradation (reviewed in (28)).
-Drosophila there are several proteins, e.g., HID, Grim and Reaper that block the activity of Drosophila IAPs and are called IAP antagonists.
+For example, in human X-linked iap (XIAP), the BIR2 domain binds to and inhibits caspase 3 and 7, whereas BIR3 inhibits caspase-9 - reviewed in [30].
+Other IAPs have ubiquitin ligase activity associated with their RING domain and thereby target caspases for ubiquitination and subsequent degradation reviewed in [31].
+In Drosophila there are several proteins, e.g., HID, Grim and Reaper that block the activity of Drosophila IAPs and are called IAP antagonists (Fig. 7.3).
 These antagonists are necessary to allow for normal insect development that is based on the orderly removal of unneeded tissues via apoptosis.
 Therefore, they facilitate apoptosis by blocking proteins that would inhibit this process.
-Whereas, XIAP inhibits caspases, the most well-characterized baculovirus IAP, Op-IAP3 is directed against the IAP antagonists, HID, Grim and Reaper.
-By inactivating the antagonists, the cellular IAPs are no longer bound and upon release can then block apoptosis (Fig. 7.2).
+Whereas, XIAP inhibits caspases, the most well-characterized baculovirus IAP, Op-IAP-3 is thought to act against the IAP antagonists, HID, Grim and Reaper. inactivating the antagonists, the cellular IAPs are no longer bound and upon release can then block apoptosis (Fig. 7.3).

 In summary, evidence suggests that homologs of the baculovirus IAP genes are capable of blocking apoptosis by several mechanisms including direct interference with caspases, targeting caspases for degradation via ubiquitin ligase activity, and interference with antagonists of other proteins that block apoptosis.
-There is also another group of BIR-containing proteins that are involved in chromosome segregation and cytokinesis (reviewed in (29)).
+There is also another group of BIR-containing proteins that are involved in chromosome segregation and cytokinesis - reviewed in [32].
 Unlike p35 that has a limited distribution and indeterminate origin, the baculovirus IAP genes have multiple homologs in their insect hosts that would have provided a source for the incorporation of an IAP gene on multiple occasions.